 I think you love yourself, and you trust yourself.
 I think you say that, “I know Dave, and Dave will probably figure this out, so just relax.”

-Guy Kawasaki: There you have it–David Winer.
+Guy Kawasaki: There you have it--Dave Winer.
 Gadfly, programmer, writer, inventor, or at least huge contributor to blogging, podcasting, and RSS.

 As I said in the introduction, his ideas have touched hundreds of millions of people.
-So when you listen to this podcast, remember: David Winer had a great role in making it possible.
+So when you listen to this podcast, remember: Dave Winer had a great role in making it possible.

 I'm Guy Kawasaki.
 This is Remarkable People.
 My thanks to Peg Fitzpatrick and Jeff Sieh who had a great role in making this podcast possible.
 Until next time, be well, be safe.
 Mahalo and aloha!